biodash/biodash.github.io/content/codeclub/S02E07_ggplot2_part2/index.md

 So far, we have mostly been concerned with *what* we are plotting, and haven't paid much attention to how our plot looks.
 But I, for one, dislike that gray background to the plot, and perhaps the axis labels are a little small?

 *ggplot2* offers *many* options to modify the look of our plot.
 There are so many that it isn't really possible to remember even the majority of them.
-Therefore, even for daily users *ggplot2*, creating a publication-ready figure will usually involve some Googling or checking the [ggplot2 documentation](https://ggplot2.tidyverse.org/).
+Therefore, even for daily users of *ggplot2*, creating a publication-ready figure will usually involve some Googling or checking the [ggplot2 documentation](https://ggplot2.tidyverse.org/).

 Let's have a look at some of the most commonly used options to change the look of *ggplot2* plots.